liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/what-s-deprecated-or-removed-from-sharepoint-server-2016.md

 - ODC file support (no longer requires Data Connection Libraries)

 - Programmability features such as JavaScript OM, User Defined Function Assemblies, SOAP and REST protocol support

+## Removed features in SharePoint Server 2016

+The following feature and functionality is removed in SharePoint Server 2016.

+### Legacy Cloud Hybrid Search

+Search Content Service (SCS), an internal component of Cloud Hybrid Search in SharePoint in Microsoft 365 will be retired starting June 30, 2025.
+To continue using Cloud Hybrid Search by then, upgrade your SharePoint Server farm to [SharePoint Server Subscription Edition (SPSE) Version 25H1](/SharePoint/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition-25h1-release.md#cloud-hybrid-search-upgrade) or later versions.
+Without this upgrade, all versions of SharePoint Server SPSE/2019/2016 and previous versions of SPSE can only search for on-premises and Microsoft 365 content separately through Hybrid Federated Search after this retirement.

 ## SharePoint BI capabilities